Updated May 16, 2023

 Introduction to Ubuntu Alternatives

-As many of you might be aware of the free and open source Debian based Linux distribution and operating system, specifically for cloud computing and OpenStack purpose.
-The default level of Ubuntu installation contains a variety of software such as LibreOffice, Thunderbird, Firefox, Transmission, etc. Ubuntu software center allows the use of many third-party software applications and also the APT based packaged management tools.
-Ubuntu forms a part of the General Public License (GPL) and all the application level software installed are by default free software.
-If you talk about the security, it comes with a default set of pre-built security-related features as the users run on the low privileges and therefore cannot corrupt the files and the directory of other users.
-The use of sudo and sudo su like commands are provided for a temporary administrative level of accesses, thereby securing the root user as the user is unable to access any files in the root directory.
+Many of you might know the free and open-source Debian-based Linux distribution and operating system, specifically for cloud computing and OpenStack purpose.
+The default level of Ubuntu installation contains a variety of software such as LibreOffice, Thunderbird, Firefox, Transmission, etc. Ubuntu software centre allows using many third-party software applications and APT-based packaged management tools.
+Ubuntu forms a part of the General Public License (GPL), and all the application-level software installed is free by default.
+If you talk about security, it comes with a default set of pre-built security-related features as the users run on low privileges and, therefore, cannot corrupt other users’ files and the directory.
+The user utilizes sudo and sudo su-like commands to obtain temporary administrative access, ensuring the security of the root user by restricting file access to the root directory.